Geonovum/sospilot/docs/smartemission.rst

 Use the map/folder on the left called "Chemische Componenten (Historie)".
 For each component there are one or two (NO2, CO and O3)layers that can be enabled.
 Click on a circle to see more detail.
 Use the TimeSlider on the upper right to go through the history.
 The image below shows O3 at July 27, 2015, 10:00.
-Again pink-bordered circles denote Smart Emission measurements.
+Again pink-purple-bordered circles denote Smart Emission measurements.

 .. figure:: _static/smartem/heron-viewer-o3-ts.jpg
    :align: center